FAQs

 add remove

-Some people like to wear fun clothing/costumes etc but it is completely up to you what you wear.
-One evening we will have a fun night which may involve optional dressing up - we will keep you posted.
+Some people like to wear fun clothing and/or costumes, but it is completely up to you what you wear.
+One evening we will have a fun night which may involve optional dressing up.
+We will keep you posted.